nhelvig/scenario-editor/README.markdown

 ** - currently the scenario-editor is displaying information in line with aurora schema definition.
 This will change
      to the sirius schema definition in the near future.
 In order to compile the correct coffeescripts(aurora or sirius or whatever in the future) you need to:
-     1) open app/Makefile in your text editor and change the path from libs/aurora-coffee to libs/sirius-coffee
+     1) open app/Makefile in your text editor and change the path from lib /aurora-coffee to lib
+/sirius-coffee

 *** - Debugging can be done in firefox as well.
 I would recommend installing the Firebug plugin.
 A similar process for opening the javascript
       console is available.